phoebetwong/phoebetwong.github.io/resume.md

 <br>
 ## Data Science Projects
 ---
+- Built a first-of-its-kind time series forecasting solution with deep learning models using a data-centric AI approach, which focused on data quality control throughout the MLOps lifecycle to maintain model accuracy post-deployment.
 - Designed and built an application to speed up random assignments in randomized controlled trials (RCTs) with multiple treatments across time and large sample size (>10MM) by leveraging parallel computing and MPP databases.
 Reduced processing time for ~40MM samples from 48+hours to ~15 minutes.
 - Designed and implemented an optimization algorithm that assigned treatment intensity to address-based targets in a voter registration program based on modeled treatment responsiveness and ideological propensity.
 Raised the program’s reach to intended target audience from 60% to 80%.
 - Predicted successful registration likelihood of targets using an XGBoost model with over 5MM records from past voter registration programs and 300 features.
 Successful registration rates doubled after model deployment.